webcontact/profairs-api-docs/source/includes/_hall_planning.md

 `{baseurl}/hall_planning/standrequest/industrie/{branchen_id}`

 With this endpoint you can get the parent and child industries of an industry.
-It is meant that the `main_industry_id` of the [booth wishes](#get-standwünsche) is used here.
+It is meant that the `main_industry_id` from the [stand requests](#get-standrequest) is used here.
 Here the `branchen_id` is mandatory.

 ### Response Codes